 double smoked leg ham

-Heat a large frying pan over a medium-high heat.
-Melt the butter with a drizzle of olive oil.
+Heat a large frying pan over a mediumhigh heat.
+Melt the butter with a drizzle of olive oil (to stop the butter burning!).
 Add the brown onion and ham and cook, stirring, for 6-7 minutes, or until the onion is softened and the ham is starting to brown.
 Add the garlic and cook for 1 minute, or until fragrant.

 Add the basmati rice to the pan and stir to coat.
-Add the warm water (see ingredients list), crumble in the chicken stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
+Add the warm water, crumble in the chicken stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
 Cover with a lid (or foil) and reduce the heat to low.
 Simmer for 16-20 minutes, or until the rice is tender and all the liquid has been absorbed.
 Season with a pinch of pepper.

-When the rice has 5 minutes cook time remaining, heat a drizzle of olive oil in a medium frying pan over a medium-high heat.
+When the rice has 5 minutes left of cook time, heat a drizzle of olive oil in a medium frying pan over a medium-high heat.
 Add the green beans, zucchini and a pinch of pepper and cook for 4-5 minutes, or until slightly charred.

-Divide the ham and pesto rice pilaf between plates.
-Top with the finely grated Parmesan cheese.
+Divide the ham and basil pesto rice pilaf between plates.
+Top with the Parmesan cheese.
 Serve with the lemon wedges.